 How do the council measure equality progress?

 Progress in relation to the objective is published annually.
-An Update on Equality Scheme - November 2018 is available, along with information analysed in 2018 used for Understanding inequalities and integration.
+An update on the Equality Scheme - November 2019 is now available.
 We also publish an Annual Corporate Workforce Equality and Diversity Report that considers equality issues in employment.

 How does the council work with others in relation to equality?